 }

 This function will populate the array of comments and return the value in HTML format.
-The replies are populated by executing the same function along with the parent comment ID.
+To get the replies for a comment, we just call the same function again with the parent comment's ID.

-The htmlspecialchars function will convert special characters to HTML entities, which will prevent XSS attacks.
+The htmlspecialchars function is great because it helps prevent XSS attacks by converting special characters into HTML entities.
 To decode specific characters or HTML tags, we can leverage the str_replace function to replace specific special characters.

 Add after: